feiphoon/mpns-pipeline/src/A_mpns_v8_processing/README.md

-# C: MPNS v8 Processing
+# A: MPNS v8 Processing

 This stage is to process the MPNS v8 data into a name mappings JSON file.
 This process is not part of the normal abstract retrieval run because this should only be done **once** after receiving a version of data.